uploadcare/intercom-rank/README.md

 git-flow, please.

 ### todo
-- deploy to heroku in order to test webhook
 - use webhook for intercom user creation
 - check if python-awis package is any good for us
 - (simple) admin dashboard